cicilapetitesorciere/recipes/risoni-gyudon.md

-1. Bring a pot of water to boil and cook orzo until al dente, then strain!
+1. Bring a pot of water to boil and cook orzo (~ 30g dry per serving) until al dente, then strain!

-2. In a pan or wok seasoned with laoganma chili oil,
+2. In a pan or wok seasoned with laoganma chili oil (~ 3/4tsp per serving),

    i.
 Add diced onions!
-Cook until soft! ii.
+Cook until soft!

+   ii.
 Set aside some cooked onions for step 3!

    iii.
 Add sliced mushrooms!
 Cook until soft!